deco-sites/www/docs/introduction/overview/en.md

 <img width="1512" alt="image" src="https://user-images.githubusercontent.com/18706156/224878795-66bc06b8-10bf-4285-9833-d375137e8914.png">

-When you create a site in Deco, it's automatically **deployed on the edge in 34 regions world-wide** on [Deno Deploy](https://deno.com).
+When you create a site in _deco.cx_, it's automatically **deployed on the edge in 34 regions world-wide** on [Deno Deploy](https://deno.com).
 This means your pages are served close to users, ensuring lightning-fast performance.
 Additionally, we provide you with a Github repository where you can manage your code and